apache/iceberg/site/docs/spec.md

 Order id `0` is reserved for the unsorted order.

 A data or delete file is associated with a sort order by the sort order's id within [a manifest](#manifests).
 Therefore, the table must declare all the sort orders for lookup.
 A table could also be configured with a default sort order id, indicating how the new data should be sorted by default.
-This default could be overridden per file basis if the file is sorted differently, such as if the engine is incapable of ensure ordering of the data on write, the generated files should be annotated with sort order id 0 (unsorted).

-Note that only data files and equality delete files could have sort order.
-[Position deletes](#position-delete-files) should not have sort order, since they have their own sorting requirements.
+Writers should use this default sort order to sort the data on write, but are not required to if the default order is prohibitively expensive, as it would be for streaming writes.

 ### Manifests